 - To purl through the back loop, bring the right-hand needle around and stick it into the back loop from the left to right.

 - Bring this loop around to the front of your work (your right needle is now in a normal purl position, just one stitch away from the left needle).

 - Loop your yarn around the right needle and purl as normal.

 - Slide the stitch off of the left needle.
 You have created two stitches where once there was one.

 This feels pretty awkward the first couple of times you do it.
-Once you get the hang of it, you'll be increasing on the purl side in no time.
+Once you get the hang of it, you will be increasing on the purl side in no time.